 Those that know me well – and brave enough to admit it – are well aware of my fondness for the aforementioned event.

-For those just tuning in, Stagecoach is a country music festival held in the lovey barren desert city of Indio, CA which is just south of Palm Springs (the former raucous spring break getaway turned haven for those seeking Denny’s early bird Grand Slam specials in a climate that causes even the cactus to sweat).
+For those just tuning in, Stagecoach is a country music festival held in the lovely barren desert city of Indio, CA which is just south of Palm Springs (the former raucous spring break getaway turned haven for those seeking Denny’s early bird Grand Slam specials in a climate that causes even the cacti to sweat).

-Once a year during the last weekend of every April, Indio transforms into an unimaginable country red-neck debauchery of epic proportions for 3 solid days (4 if you count the pre-pre party day).
+Once a year during the last weekend of every April, Indio transforms into an unimaginable country red-neck debauchery of epic proportions for three solid days (four if you count the pre-pre party day).

 To put it mildly, the event is a literal orgy of alcohol, country music, alcohol, camping, BBQ, alcohol, RV parties, alcohol, 3/4 naked men & women… brought on by alcohol, and all those other fun activities you usually find in… well… an orgy.

-As I hinted at above, temperatures around the time of year the event is held can cook a Michael Moore sized buffet in less than 5 minutes.
-Luckily, being that it’s still technically only spring; temps only rise to about 125 degrees Fahrenheit by about 8am.
+As I hinted at above, temperatures around the time of year the event is held can cook a Michael Moore-sized buffet in less than five minutes.
+Luckily, being that it’s still technically only spring, temps only rise to about 125 degrees Fahrenheit by about 8am.

-My devoted legion of 5 subscribers should now understand why this event is something of a mecca for Geek Outlaw.
+My devoted legion of five subscribers should now understand why this event is something of a mecca for Geek Outlaw.

 Those new on the scene – whom prefer not to read the “About the Outlaw” section (and I don’t blame you) – need only look at the banner graphic above and the title itself to (hopefully) realize this blog has a western twist.

-Along with the western flare, Geek Outlaw has so far been a great forum to talk about all things sci-fi, technology and half naked women.
-Without a doubt, up to this year Stagecoach has always has at least one of those things covered – as mentioned above – so it passes the BTF (blog -topic -filter).
+Along with the western flare, Geek Outlaw has so far been a great forum to talk about all things sci-fi, technology and half-naked women.
+Without a doubt, up to this year, Stagecoach has always had at least one of those things covered – as mentioned above – so it passes the BTF (blog -topic -filter).

-Conversely, what truly took me by surprise was the fact a bit of Sci-Fi magic happened to rear its geeky head during the final evening of the festival, courtesy of my personal favorite artist EVER; Mr. Brad Paisley.
+Conversely, what truly took me by surprise was the fact that a bit of Sci-Fi magic happened to rear its geeky head during the final evening of the festival, courtesy of my personal favorite artist EVER, Mr. Brad Paisley.

-Dubbed the “Virtual Reality Tour”, one of Brad’s popular instrumental songs called “Time Warp” was introduced via pre-recorded video by none other than the original womanizing captain of Starfleet himself; William Shatner (dressed to the nine in his Kirk uniform… at least the top half).
+Dubbed the “Virtual Reality Tour,” one of Brad’s popular instrumental songs called “Time Warp” was introduced via pre-recorded video by none other than the original womanizing captain of Starfleet himself, William Shatner (dressed to the nines in his Kirk uniform… at least the top half).